yuanfux/hw1/README.md

 Part (d)

-All three files will be committed.
+git will ask for the commit message